 11 December 2015: Lectures at the College of Commerce, NCCU

 On Thursday morning we had the lecture 'Effective Learning Chinese with FUN! ', presented by Professor Jennifer Gao.
 Just as the title suggests, we had a great and fulfilling time.
-For the students who havent touched any Chinese before, they've obtained a good hang of speaking Chinese, such as greetings, asking for prices, Chinese number systems as well as a lot expressions that were very useful for travelers.
+For the students who haven't touched any Chinese before, they've obtained a good hang of speaking Chinese, such as greetings, asking for prices, Chinese number systems as well as a lot expressions that were very useful for travellers.
 It was amazing that we had a large number of talented speakers, and I'm sure there will be plenty chance to apply what was learned from the lecture in the rest of the program.
 As for students who have touched Chinese before, we had the pleasure of teaching Chinese to the rest of the group.
 It was a great opportunity to improve leadership skills and more importantly we were super excited and proud about how well our group have achieved in Chinese speaking.
 The lecture was then wrapped up by a folding & cutting exercise of Chinese character 'spring', 春.
 Everyone had great fun creating their very own souvenir!
 Yan Liu, FBE Student

 Thursday afternoon we were challenged by the beautiful Professor Yu-Chien Chang to consider how we would introduce Australia as well as Taiwan to someone who had never visited these two countries before.
 The main topic of discussion for the class was the Cultural and Creative Industires of Taiwan.
 Unlike many countries such as the US, Korea and even Australia, Taiwan is currently lacking in an iconic and rich Creative and Cultural Industry.
 How can these industries further develop and in what areas of the culture industry does Taiwan have potential?
 These are the questions we are just beginning to answer after our short 2 hour class.
 Elizabeth Smith, FBE Student